-The RICET Conference will take in the Bahamas on October 19th.
+The RICET Conference took place in the Bahamas on October 19th.

-#RICET2023 will be free and open to the public.
+#RICET2023 is free and open to the public.

 Previous Years